-The results in Table 2 show that the measured $L{Aeq(15 \text{ min})}$ noise levels at Kenvil Close and Wollombi Road monitoring locations are above the 35 dB(A) Project Approval limit for each of the three time periods.
+The results in Table 2 show that the measured L{Aeq(15 min)} noise levels at Kenvil Close and Wollombi Road monitoring locations are above the 35 dB(A) Project Approval limit for each of the three time periods.

 In most cases traffic was noted to be a significant noise source.
-At Kenvil Close the site noted to be inaudible during the day and evening and barely audible during the night period.
-The Wollombi Road locations was audible at times during the day period, and audible in the evening and night during reduced traffic periods.
+At Kenvil Close, the site was noted to be inaudible during during all three time periods.
+The site was audible from the Wollombi Road location during the evening and night periods, coinciding with reduced traffic on Wollombi Rd.